very-scary-scenario/nkd.su/API.md

 `/track/<track_id>`; tracks returned as part of other endpojnts will not have `plays` listed.

+### [`/search/?q=query[&page=page]`][eg_search]

+Return a list of `track` objects matching `q`, using the same machinery as the search box on the website.
+Accepts the optional argument `page`.

+Along with `results`, the response also includes `result_count` (the total number of results), and `page_count` (the total number of available pages for that query).
+Results are limited to 100 results per page, and the default page number is 1.
+There is no page 0.

+Note that, like the website, there is no specific order to the results and the order is subject to change between queries.
+If your user is providing broad enough searches to match more than 100 tracks, you may want to encourage them to be more specific.

 ## More things

 If there is something else you want added or changed, or if you find something